-There are many stories about the Café Einstein headquarters.
-In 1878, the sewing machine manufacturer Gustav Rossmann had a villa built outside the center of Berlin at Kurfürstenstraße 58 in the then modern neo-renaissance style.
-In the pulsating 1920s, the Jewish private banker Georg Blumenfeld acquires the Villa Rossmann, which he rents out to a secret gaming club of high society.
-The crème de la crème of the Weimar Republic comes and goes here: Aristocrats, factory owners, famous lawyers and stars celebrate in tuxedos and evening gowns with champagne and caviar.
-This has not changed until today.
-After the National Socialists seized power in 1933, the club was blown up with publicity effect.
-Soon an SS authority moves into the premises of the present coffee house.
-The owners of the Villa Rossmann, the Blumenfeld couple, are expropriated and finally driven to suicide.
-Today, two “Stumbling Stones” at the entrance to the house commemorate the life and fate of the Blumenfeld couple.
-Over 300 air raids transform the city of Berlin into a field of rubble.
-The villa at Kurfürstenstraße 58 survives the war – for a long time it is unclear what is to become of it and it decays.
-100 years after the laying of the foundation stone of the Rossmann House, the exiled Austrian Uschi Bachauer revives in it a renaissance of Berlin coffee house culture as well as a real Viennese coffee house; the perfect symbiosis of apple strudel and avant-garde.
-Today, the Café Einstein flagship store is known worldwide and has enjoyed a first-class reputation since its takeover by Philipp Hasse-Pratje.
-If you like exclusive ambience, want to experience tradition, simply take your time or enjoy the greenery, come to Café Einstein Stammhaus.
+There are many stories surrounding the Café Einstein Stammhaus.
+In 1878, sewing machine manufacturer Gustav Rossmann had a villa built outside the center of Berlin at Kurfürstenstrasse 58 in the then modern neo-Renaissance style.
+In the vibrant 1920s, Jewish private banker Georg Blumenfeld acquires Villa Rossmann, which he rents to a secret gambling club of high society.
+The crème de la crème of the Weimar Republic came and went here: Aristocrats, factory owners, famous lawyers and stars celebrate in tuxedos and evening gowns with champagne and caviar.
+This has not changed to this day.
+After the National Socialists seized power in 1933, the club was publicly blown up.
+Soon an SS office moves into the premises of the present-day coffee house.
+The owners of Villa Rossmann, the Blumenfeld couple, are expropriated and eventually driven to suicide.
+Today, at the entrance of the house, two “Stolpersteine” commemorate the life and fate of the Blumenfeld couple.
+Over 300 air raids turn the city of Berlin into a field of rubble.
+The villa at Kurfürstenstraße 58 survives the war – for a long time it is unclear what is to become of it and it falls into disrepair.
+100 years after the foundation stone of the Rossmann House was laid, the exiled Austrian Uschi Bachauer revives in it a renaissance of Berlin coffeehouse culture as well as a genuine Viennese coffeehouse; the perfect symbiosis of apple strudel and avant-garde.
+Today, Café Einstein Stammhaus is known worldwide and has enjoyed a first-class reputation since Philipp Hasse-Pratje took over.
+Anyone who likes an exclusive ambience, wants to experience tradition, simply take their time or enjoy the greenery, comes to Café Einstein Stammhaus.
 A book about the coffee house: “Café Einstein Stammhaus – the history of the Berlin coffee house” is available in our online store or in the café.